Trade-off between predictive performance and FDR control for high-dimensional Gaussian model selection: Introduction.

 provide a non-asymptotic control of the PR for $K>1$ when variables are ranked.

-\textbf{Theoretical bounds on the FDR in model selection:} Although the model selection procedure is built for a PR control, we obtain non-asymptotic lower and upper bounds on the FDR with respect to $K>0$ when $\sigma^2$ is known.
-We show that these bounds only involve some evaluations of cumulative functions of the standard Gaussian and of some chi-squared variables.
+\textbf{Theoretical bounds on the FDR in model selection~:} Although the model selection procedure is built for a PR control, we obtain non-asymptotic lower and upper bounds on the FDR with respect to $K>0$ when $\sigma^2$ is known.
+We show that these bounds only involve some evaluations of cumulative distribution functions of the standard Gaussian and of some chi-squared variables.
 Whatever the noise level, FDR is always strictly positive.
 When $K$ tends to infinity, the FDR converges to $0$ with an exponential rate.
-So, a low value of the FDR is satisfying as soon as the value of $K$ is not too large.
+So, a low value of the FDR is satisfactory as soon as the value of $K$ is not too large.

-\textbf{Calibration of the hyperparameter $K$:} The obtained theoretical bounds depend on the parameters $\beta^*$ and $\sigma^2$.
+\textbf{Calibration of the hyperparameter $K$~:} The obtained theoretical bounds depend on the parameters $\beta^*$ and $\sigma^2$.
 We replace them with estimators to obtain completely data-dependent bounds on the FDR.
 Then, we propose a calibration of the hyperparameter $K$ to control a trade-off between FDR and PR.
-Our algorithm is validated on an extensive simulation study and is compared with some existing variable selection procedures.
+Our algorithm is validated on an extensive simulation study and is compared with several existing variable selection procedures.

-\textbf{Towards a complete variable selection:} From a practical point of view, a crucial assumption of this work is the knowledge of the variable ranking.
-We provide some alternatives to apply our approach in complete variable selection.
-They consist in estimating the variable order to build random model collections.
+\textbf{Towards a non-ordering variable selection~:} From a practical point of view, a crucial assumption of this work is the knowledge of the variable ranking.
+We investigate empirically an extension in which the variable ordering is not given beforehand but estimated using a data-driven procedure to build random model collections.